- Departments & Services

 inRESPONSE Mental Health Support Team

 Introducing inRESPONSE: Santa Rosa’s Mental Health Support Team

 How will inRESPONSE provide support in the community?

-The inRESPONSE team will respond to calls in which individuals are experiencing a mental health crisis, and are unarmed.
-If there is any indication of violence or a weapon, an SRPD officer will initially respond first, but then transition service response to the inRESPONSE Team, once it is deemed safe.
+The inRESPONSE team responds to calls in which individuals are experiencing a mental health crisis and are unarmed.
+If there is any indication of violence or a weapon, an SRPD officer will respond first, but then transition service response to the inRESPONSE Team, once it is deemed safe.
 The goal is for the inRESPONSE Team to handle all calls for service where mental health is the primary concern. inRESPONSE will also partner with the City’s Homeless Outreach Services Team (HOST) to identify unsheltered community members who may be experiencing a mental health crisis.
 The dual approach will provide the unsheltered community with additional resources, in an effort to get individuals into a more stable living environment with ongoing, wrap-around support services.

 inRESPONSE will provide service with a single team working 10-hour shifts, seven days a week.
 As part of a three year-phased plan, SRPD hopes to secure the necessary resources and funding needed to support a 24/7 mental health response model and is actively exploring grants and other state and federal funding opportunities, as well as private funding to help expand the capacity of inRESPONSE.